GnosticPlayers/GTP-Smash/README.md

 I've finally finished the project.
 This includes all python sources files, features and additions that I wanted to include.
 However, I will NOT be uploading it here, as Github will just flock to this and it'll get overused into the ground.
 If you want access, please email me. <3

+Update: 27/04/2021

+Just finished adding the anomitiy module.
+Tested around 400K bots on paypal.com.
+It seems to be struggling
 # Author

 __Email__: dreammarket@riseup.net